 Plan Your Fall Foliage Journey on Tennessee’s Beautiful Byways

-With a rumpled terrain and endless miles of appealing two-lane blacktop, East Tennessee is the perfect region for spectacular fall foliage driving tours.
-Perfect, as in picture-postcard perfect.
+With endless miles of two lane roadways against a backdrop of the Smoky Mountain, East Tennessee is ideal for spectacular fall foliage driving tours.

 It’s time to let go of interstate driving habits, where motorists are hellbent on reaching their destination as quickly as possible.
 Slow down and enjoy the splendor of autumn.